lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

   * How men and women work together to help accomplish God’s work.

-For information about these topics, see “Melchizedek Priesthood,” “Priesthood,” and “Women in the Church” (Gospel Topics, topics.ChurchofJesusChrist.org).
+For information about these topics, see “Melchizedek Priesthood,” “Priesthood,” and “Women in the Church” (Topics and Questions, topics.ChurchofJesusChrist.org).

 The elders quorum presidency and ministering brothers can help provide this